Last Updated: February 22, 2023

 Zagreb is the perfect place to begin your perfect week in Croatia, as there are lots of things to do here.
 It is the capital city, and it definitely has the most to offer.
 Museums, parks, squares, shopping malls – you name it.

 The best way to get around the center of Zagreb is to walk.
-So, my advice to you is to download the offline Google map of the city, and just follow the directions it gives you.
-It is very accurate, and it can save you from getting lost in the narrow city streets!
+So, my advice to you is to download the offline Google map of the city.

-From the Ban Jelačić Square, turn around so that you are facing the casino – can’t miss it.
-To your right, you will see a huge skyscraper, and that’s your next destination.
-When you get to the Zagreb 360 you will have to get a ticket (about 60HRK for adults), which will give you unlimited access to the observatory for an entire year.
+Starting at Ban Jelačić Square.turn around so that you are facing the casino – you can’t miss it.
+To your right, you will see a huge skyscraper, and that’s your next destination: Zagreb 360.
+You will have to get a ticket, which will give you unlimited access to the observatory for an entire year.
 So get to the top, take some amazing panoramic photos and enjoy the view.

 Zagreb Art Pavilion